emmajane/tito/source/_resources/lefever_art-explanation.md

 # Key Take-Aways

-A list of things which were noteworthy to me, because they weren't already things which I perceived to be obvious. i.e. this is not  not a summary of the book.
+A list of things which were noteworthy to me, because they weren't already things which I perceived to be obvious. i.e. this is not a summary of the book.

 - Great explainers picture themselves in the listener's shoes.